darlanxw/slack-block-builder-docs/docs/surfaces/modal.md

 Modal.clearOnClose()
 ```

-Sets this option to &#x60;true&#x60;, meaning all open modals (for example, modals lower in the stack) will be cleared up closing it.
+Sets this option to `true`, meaning all open modals (for example, modals lower in the stack) will be cleared up closing it.
 ```javascript
 Modal.close(string)
 ```